Dr Sarah Chalmers was more or less herded into the NTGPE Supervisor Liaison Officer position, which she shares with Dr Anne Kleinitz.

 “I got lots of good encouragement which made me think that there were some good things that I could do with [the role]," Dr Chalmers said.

 Dr Chalmers lives in East Arnhem Land in a small town called Nhulunbuy with her family, and also works in Tennant Creek in Central Australia, while Dr Kleinitz lives and works in Darwin.

 “It works really well.
 We have different backgrounds and we’re in different locations and so we have different connections,” Dr Chalmers said.

-Sarah has a long history with NTGPE, having trained with NTGPE and working as a GP in the NT for over a decade.
-When asked what she sees as the benefits of being an SLO Sarah said that when she was a registrar and supervisor with NTGPE she wasn’t engaged with the organisation.
-“It is easy to be negative and I have discovered lots of positive things about the organisation which opens up lots of opportunities”.
-Meeting other supervisors and hearing people’s wisdom are draw cards for Sarah.
+Dr Chalmers has a long history with NTGPE, having trained with NTGPE as a registrar and working as a GP in the NT for over a decade.
+When asked about the benefits of working with NTGPE, Dr Chalmers said meeting other supervisors and hearing people’s wisdom were the biggest drawcards for her.

-Sarah explains the challenges of creating a sense of unity amongst the supervisor group, and an understanding of what role the SLO can play in that.
 “You have to try to connect on an individual level as someone that supervisors can go through to get their information across to NTGPE.
-People don’t think about bringing in the SLO as a way to cope with challenges”.
+People don’t think about bringing in the SLO as a way to cope with challenges,” she said.

-When asked what message Sarah would like to be able to get across in her time as SLO, her response was “to encourage supervisors to come earlier rather than later and also have supervisors feeling like they have a collective group that can do things.
-We are there to help”.
+When asked what message she would like to be able to get across in her time as SLO, Dr Chalmer said it would be to encourage supervisors to come forward earlier rather than later.